sebapersson/petab_sciml/docs/src/format.md

 ### [Neural Network Parameters](@id hdf5_ps_structure)

 All parameters for a neural network model are stored in an HDF5 file, with the file path specified in the problem [YAML file](@ref YAML_file).
 In this file, each layer’s parameters are in a group with identifier `f.layerId`, where `layerId` is the layer’s unique identifier.
-More formally, an HDF5 parameter file might have the following structure for an arbitrary number of layers:
+More formally, an HDF5 parameter file should have the following structure for an arbitrary number of layers:

 ```
 parameters.hdf5